Charles94jp/NameSilo-DDNS/readme.md

 # Background

+How to access the server at home from outside? we call it intranet penetration.
+IPv4 and IPv6 both have their own solutions.

+### IPv4

 At present, telecom operators assign to home broadband IP are dynamic, although the IP address is not fixed, but the good thing is that the home router can get a real public IP, so we just need to use **set Modem to Bridge Mode + use router for Broadband Authentication + router setup NAT Mapping/DMZ Host** to access the home device in the public network.
 After the router mapping port 22 we can remotely connect to our home linux machine, and after mapping port 445+3389 we can use the remote desktop of Win10.

 ![网络拓扑图](./Network-topology-en.png)